Files

 5. Disable SpatialFilter

-Since we know what we need to fix, we can disable the SpatialFilter and the connecting Inspectors.
-A quick way to do this is by adding a bookmark around the SpatialFilters and Inspectors, by clicking and dragging a box around the objects, and selecting ctrl-B or cmd-B on your keyboard.
+Since we know what needs to be fixed, we can disable the SpatialFilter and the connecting Inspectors.
+A quick way to do this is to add a bookmark around the SpatialFilters and Inspectors by clicking and dragging a box around the objects, then selecting Ctrl-B or Cmd-B on your keyboard.
 Bookmarks can also be added by right-clicking on the canvas and selecting Create Bookmark.
 Name this bookmark Topology Inspector.
 After the bookmark has been added, right-click on it and select Disable All Objects in Bookmark.

 With the objects disabled, move the bookmark out of the way.